Skip to content

 View as Markdown

 Daytona provides Language Server Protocol (LSP) support through sandbox instances.
-This enables advanced language features like code completion, diagnostics, and more.
+This enables code completion, document symbols, and workspace symbol search inside sandboxes.

 from daytona import Daytona, LspLanguageId